whoschek/bzfs/README.md

 bzfs is a stand-alone program with zero required dependencies, consisting of a single file, akin to a stand-alone shell script or binary executable.
-No external Python packages are required; indeed no Python package management at all is required.
+It is designed to be able to run in restricted barebones server environments.
+No external Python packages are required;
+indeed no Python package management at all is required.
 You can just copy the file wherever you like, for example into /usr/local/bin or similar, and simply run it like any stand-alone shell script or binary executable.

 Optionally, bzfs applies bandwidth rate-limiting and progress monitoring (via 'pv' CLI) during 'zfs send/receive' data transfers.
 When run